 The change in female directors for firms with higher Big Three ownership is robust to including these controls.
 Because Diversity Strengths and Diversity Concerns are available only for larger companies, we first repeat our baseline analysis without these controls on the subsample of firms with non-missing data for these proxies.
-In this subsample, which is about 60% of our original sample, we continue to find an association between Big Three ownership and changes in gender diversity after 2016 (Table 7, columns 1 and 3).
-The smaller increases in board gender diversity post-2016 in this sample of larger firms are similar to those reported in Table 6 from an analysis that controls for firm size.
-Adding the controls for a firm's culture, however, has minimal impact on the estimates, which remain of similar magnitude and statistically significant at the 0.1% and 1.0% levels, respectively (columns 2 and 4).
+In this subsample, which is about 60% of our original sample, we continue to find an association between Big Three ownership and changes in gender diversity after 2016 (Table 7, columns 3 and 7).
+Adding the controls for a firm's culture has minimal impact on the estimates, which remain of similar magnitude and statistically significant at the 0.1% and 1.0% levels, respectively (columns 4 and 8).